Why did I ever want to get married?

 Well, it can probably be explained by several things, including, in no particular order:

-• my older sibling got married and, for far, stayed married
+- my older sibling got married and, so far, stayed married

 That at least three neighbors and some friends and extended family had divorced parents and that my own parents ended up divorcing should have been a tip off, but it wasn't.